01-edu/UX-UI/subjects/ux/the-olympics/test/README.md

 **Deliverables:**

-- A usability test script
+- A PDF document with the usability test script
 - Pictures of the ongoing tests
-- The list of the 5 main iterations that you'd like to do on the next version
+- A PDF docuemnt with a report on what you learnt and a list of the 5 main iterations that you'd like to do on the next version
-- A report on what you learnt

 **Resources:**